-Gloria went to the “right” schools – MIT & Stanford University, but found herself in the “wrong” job as being a missile analyst for the Defense Intelligence Agency.
+Gloria went to the “right” schools – MIT & Stanford University but found herself in the “wrong” job as a missile analyst for the Defense Intelligence Agency.
 She then realized that she wanted to pursue a career where she could help people, keep learning, and be excited while getting out of bed each morning.
-That’s when she started to design medical products for corporates and founded Elidah that builds medical devices for women seven years ago.
+That’s when she started to design medical products for corporates and founded Elidah which builds medical devices for women seven years ago.

 You’re a woman.
 Take advantage of it.

 Have faith in what you are doing, keep doing it and the rest will be taken care of by the universe.WONG MING LOK, CO-FOUNDER & HEAD COACH @ HEARTCHAT

 Being a woman and having a good balance of sense and sensibility is an asset in life, particularly when working in an industry that involves other people and their mental well-being.
 Wong Ming Lok thinks women can leverage their “femininity” to make hard times easier by being compassionate to ourselves and others.
 She believes that we should follow our hearts and have faith in what we are doing.
 We only live once, and we have to live it to the fullest.